If Dogs Designed Homes!?

-Many of us share our homes with a dog or two, but what if we allowed them to design the interior?
+Many of you share your homes with a dog or two, but what if we allowed them to design the interior???

 Dogs don't automatically slot into a home, they need to be accommodated.
 We buy beds for them, dedicate space for their food bowls and toys, and generally make them feel at home.
 But what if that wasn't enough?
 If dogs took charge and were able to design a house, what might they incorporate?